 Gaining effectiveness in communicating CSR, equality, work-life balance and environmental commitment strategies can be the foundation of the work in social networks and other digital environments.

 Data analytics also favors the establishment of onboarding policies that reduce potential frictions.
-In fact, HR management solutions such as Talentia HCM already have specific modules dedicated to onboarding.
-Also, we can facilitate the “landing” of new employees with tools such as Chabot or conversation automation.
+In fact, HR management solutions, such as Talentia HCM, already have specific modules dedicated to onboarding.
+Also, we can facilitate the “landing” of new employees with tools such as Chatbot or conversation automation.

 Digital workplace and improved employee experience

 81% of the HR Managers say that the implementation of a digital work environment is the main driver of modernization.
 Moreover, employees’ aspirations differ from those of their generational predecessors.
 Thus, it is essential to have enough financial incentives to retain talent.
 But, it is also essential to have the right incentives in place to ensure that employees are able to work in a digital environment.

 It is also crucial to design a good internal communication policy, constant improvement in the relationship with the employee and a sufficient provision of complements, tools and technological utilities that make the workplace a work environment that is favorable to well-being and productivity.